Fumimaro Konoe: Alliance with Home Ministry

 The Japanese home ministry was extremely powerful, in charge of the police, elections, public works, Shinto shrines, and land development.
 The home ministry was also abused to influence elections in favour of the ruling party.
 Despite having once believed it to be beneath the dignity of a nobleman, Konoe entered into an alliance with important home ministry officials.
 The most important among these officials was Yoshiharu Tazawa, whom he met after he became the managing director of the Japan Youth Hall (Nippon Seinenkan) in 1921.
 Konoe and his allies saw the influence of local meiboka political bosses as a threat to Japan's political stability.
 Universal suffrage had opened the vote to the undereducated peasantry, but local bosses, using pork-barrel politics, manipulated their influence on the government.
 These officials also shared Konoe's concern about party influence within the home ministry, which had seen great turnover mirroring the political upheaval occurring in the Diet.
 Konoe's association with the youth hall began two months after the publication of an article in July 1921, where he stressed education of the electorate's political wisdom and morality, and lamented that education only taught youth to accept ideas passively from their superiors.
 The Youth Corps (Seinendan) was thereafter created to foster a moral sense of civic duty among the people, with the overall purpose of destroying the meiboka system.

 In 1925, Konoe and these officials formed the Alliance for a New Japan (Shin Nippon Domei), which endorsed the concept of representative government but rejected the value of party and local village bosses, instead advocating that new candidates from outside the parties should run for office.
-The Association for Election Purification (Senkyo Shukusei Domeikai) was also created, an organization whose purpose was to circumvent and weaken pork-barrel local politics by supporting candidates that were not beholden to meiboka bosses.
+The Association for Election Purification (Senkyo Shukusei Dōmeikai) was also created, an organization whose purpose was to circumvent and weaken pork-barrel local politics by supporting candidates that were not beholden to meiboka bosses.
 The alliance formed a political party (meiseikai) but was unable to secure popular support and dissolved within two years of formation (in 1928).